Dynamic Views - Scenario 4: Grouping View

 Create a visualization with a blank sheet and give it a title and background color.

 You have come to the step to make the data, the model and or the view visible on a canvas.

 You need to add Visual Items (these are shape/data placeholders) on the visualization.
 We only need two visual items: one visual item to generate the business areas and one visual item to generate the business capabilities inside the business areas.

 Step 6 - Generate the Visualization with the View Data

 When you are ready to do this, you can save the visualization and click on View Data (the button in the Visual Designer at the right bottom).
 Dragon1 will now generate your view.

 If you like you can print or export this generated view.

 Generate the Visualization with the View Data.

 Step 7 - Publish the Visualization

-Finally, you publish the visualization to the content viewer so it can be viewed and commented by your stakeholders, after they login.
+Finally, you publish the visualization to the Viewer so it can be viewed and commented by your stakeholders after they log in.